 1.Toilet Paper Roll Heart Painting

 This craft is simple and adorable, while also encouraging recycling!
-Simply save an old toilet paper roll, make an indent in one part of the circle and pinch the other part to make a shape, and let your little one dip the stencil into paint to create a one-of-a-kind masterpiece!
+Simply save an old toilet paper roll, make an indent in one part of the circle and pinch the other part to make a shape, and let your little one dip the stencil into the paint to create a one-of-a-kind masterpiece!
 You can use red, pink, or purple paint and use either a white piece of cardstock or canvas.
 This craft is doable for older toddlers and preschoolers who have good hand dexterity and won’t try to eat the paint.

 2. Handprint Roses